frankhale/electron-custom-titlebar-example/README.md

 electron-custom-titlebar-example
 ==================================

-An example application for Electron that demonstrates using a custom titlebar with icons.
+An example application for Electron that demonstrates a custom titlebar

 ## Screenshot